zzs0116/learning-area/html/forms/tasks/advanced-styling/marking.md

 We've already provided you with a basic reset to build upon.

 1. First of all, try giving the search box a consistent width, height, padding, and border color across browsers.
 This is pretty self-explanatory; `line-height` tends to work better than `height` for keeping a consistent height in which the input text is vertically-centered.
 2. You'll find that some browsers will not behave in terms of the form element's height.
-This is due to native OS styling beind used in some cases.
+This is due to native OS styling being used in some cases.
 How can you remove this native styling?
 The answer here is `-webkit-appearance: none;`.
 3. Once you've removed the native styling, you'll need to add back one of the features it was providing, to keep same look and feel we originally had.
 How do you do this?
 Answer: rounded corners!
 We need `border-radius`.
 4. One thing that is inconsistent across browsers (particularly looking at Safari here) is the position of the standard blue focus outline.
 How can you remove this?
 Answer: `outline: none;`
 5. There is a major problem with just getting rid of the blue focus outline.
 What is it?
 Can you add some kind of styling back in so that users can tell when the search box is being hovered or focused?
 Answer: Use some kind of styling applied to the input using the `:hover` and `:focus` pseudo-classes.